The NEXT function evaluates an expression based on the next period in the Time dimension.

 For time outside the time range hierarchy, Polaris returns zero or blank values.
 In the Classic Engine, NEXT can apply to a time outside the time range hierarchy.

-In the Classic Engine, you can use the NEXT function only with a time dimension.
+- You can use the NEXT function only with a time dimension.
 In Polaris, you can use NEXT with any dimension except Versions.
 For Versions, use NEXTVERSION.

 Forecast Profit Change